 How to Backup and Restore WordPress

-You can create a backup of your entire WordPress website with one click and save it locally.
-So, If your website breaks due to an updated plugin or an attack, you can restore your website and bring it back to its previous working state.
+With WP Staging, You can create a backup of your entire WordPress website with one click and save it locally.
+You can also set up scheduled backup plans.
+So, If your website breaks due to an updated plugin or an attack, you can restore it and bring it back to its previous working state.

-If you’d rather watch a video than read, have a look here.
+If you’d rather watch a video than read it, look here.
 It explains all the steps of how to back up and restore WordPress:

 Create a Backup of a WordPress Website